-HUD's Office of Policy Development and Research is managing a Congressionally mandated study of the housing needs of American Indians, Alaska Natives and Native Hawaiians.
-The study is underway and the final report is expected in April 2016.
+HUD's Office of Policy Development and Research is managing a congressionally mandated study of the housing needs of American Indians, Alaska Natives and Native Hawaiians.
+The study is underway and the final report will be published in December 2016.
+A draft of the report will be made available to tribes for comment in July 2016.
 The study will use several sources of information, including both primary and secondary data collection.
 For draft copies of the survey instruments, please see the list of documents under “data collection tools.”
 In addition to the primary data collection, the study will also include an in-depth analysis of Census data and administrative data from HUD and other federal agencies.

 The goal of the study is to provide clear, credible, and consistent information to assess the housing conditions in American Indian, Alaska Native and Native Hawaiian communities.
 The study is intended to inform policy and allow HUD to serve tribes more effectively.